FACTBOX-Coronavirus cases at the Tokyo Olympics | Sports-Games

 JULY 4: A member of Serbia's rowing team tests positive on arrival.
 The other four team members are isolated as close contacts.
 JUNE 23: A Ugandan athlete tests positive, according to Izumisano officials.

 JUNE 20: A coach with Uganda's squad tests positive on arrival at Narita airport and is quarantined at a government-designated facility.
-The rest of the team heads by bus for their host city, Izumisano.
+The rest of the team head by bus to their host city, Izumisano.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)